 The teacher begins by giving students an image, phrase or a topic (i.e. traveling, restaurants, technology, etc.).
 Students are given a limited amount of time to brainstorm words and phrases that connect with the prompt.

-The teacher creates an individual google slide or doc which allows students to work individually to record their ideas.
-Other tools that allow the teacher to see student work in real-time can also be used.
+The teacher creates an individual Google Slide or Google Doc which allows students to work individually to record their ideas.
+Other apps or websites that allow the teacher to see student work in real-time can also be used.

 The teacher then follows the process outlined above.
 Students pair or work in small breakout groups to compare lists adding new ideas to their original lists.